-As COVID-19 restrictions are beginning to ease in regional Victoria, dairy businesses are reminded to remain vigilant in maintaining social distancing and ill worker exclusion policies, as well as environmental hygiene.
+As COVID-19 continues to challenge us on the global stage, dairy businesses are reminded to remain vigilant in maintaining social distancing and ill worker exclusion policies, as well as environmental hygiene.
 The following advice continues to be relevant to all dairy businesses.

 In order to continue to produce safe food and maintain a reliable food supply, it is important that dairy manufacturers:

 - Ensure normal hygiene and sanitation protocols that ensure food safety are reinforced and diligently maintained

 - Ensure normal food safety controls are maintained and monitored.

 - Assess and control the impact of social distancing or other COVID-19 mitigation measures on food safety